Welcome to the Hamilton Astronomical Society (HAS)!

 Public Nights (free for members)

-TThe Society has a public outreach night on the first Wednesday of each month (except January).
+The Society has a public outreach night on the first Wednesday of each month (except January).
 These evenings involve an educational talk on space and, weather permitting, lots of observing.
 The nights begin at 8:30 pm during daylight saving time and 7:30 pm for the remaining months.

 The Society always needs volunteers to help with the telescopes, controlling anywhere from 10 to 100 people on the nights, and people to answer questions.
 These nights are a lot of fun to be involved in and are a great way to give back to our community in education and sharing our interests.
 It is very rewarding to see people look at a planet for the first time through a telescope!
-Public nights are also a great way for new and longer-time members to gain knowledge from the more experienced helpers.
+Public nights are also an excellent way for new and longer-time members to gain knowledge from the more experienced helpers.

 Library